 The Shih Tzu and Havanese are more alike than the Shih Tzu and Maltese, however, all three breeds have distinct differences that separate them from each other.

-What’s the difference between Shih Tzu and Maltese and Havanese?
+So, what’s the difference between Shih Tzu, Maltese and Havanese?

 If you want a playful companion dog that loves to be around people, the more timid Maltese would not be the best choice; the outgoing Shih Tzu, on the other hand, is a great match!